-Most sales pipelines have at least some opportunities that were created longer then 3 months ago, and are still supposedly being managed by a sales executive.
-If they are actively working these opportunities, this is of course fine.
-What happens if for some reason these opportunities are in a holding pattern for the wrong reason?
+Most sales pipelines have at least some opportunities that were created longer than 3 months ago and are still supposedly being managed by a sales executive.
+If they are actively working these opportunities, this is, of course, fine.
+What happens if, for some reason, these opportunities are in a holding pattern for the wrong reason?

-- There is no good marketing nurture program, so as an alternative, the Sales team keeps the opportunity alive so they don’t loose visibility.
+- There is no good marketing nurture program, so as an alternative, the Sales team keeps the opportunity alive, so they don’t lose visibility.

-- Sales holds on to the opportunity because they don’t really know if it’s qualified and hope to get that answer magically over time
+- Sales hold on to the opportunity because they don’t really know if it’s qualified and hope to get that answer magically over time

-- Sales sits on the lead since if this customer buys, it could become a great deal, even though it’s not really concrete today.
+- Sales sit on the lead since if this customer buys, it could become a great deal, even though it’s not really concrete today.

-As a rule of thumb, I don’t believe opportunities should get older then six months.
-After that it’s a good practice to go back the qualification part of your funnel and evaluate your opportunity review criteria.
+As a rule of thumb, I don’t believe opportunities should get older than six months.
+After that, it’s a good practice to go back to the qualification part of your funnel and evaluate your opportunity review criteria.
 For example, if you use BANT: